Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 ### Input

-- Two strings separated by a space.
+- Two strings separated by a space

 ### Output

-- The index of the LCS in the first string.
+- The index of the LCS in the first string
-- The index of the LCS in the second string.
+- The index of the LCS in the second string
-- The length of the LCS itself.
+- The length of the LCS itself

 ### Example